chore(deps): update dependency numpy to v1.26.4 #16

 To speed up the

-dispatching, most NumPy functionsare now wrapped into C-callables and are not proper Python functions or
+__array_function__dispatching, most NumPy functionsare now wrapped into C-callables and are not proper Python functions or

 C methods.
 They still look and feel the same as before (like a Python